xbaun/THIICalExport/README.md

 # THI iCal Export

-**THI iCal Export** let's you extract your THI calendar and export it to iCal.
+**THI iCal Export** lets you extract your THI calendar and export it to iCal.

 ## THI WebAPI Doku